Which tree species – get it right!

 Accurately predicting the value of standing timber in a forest is good practice for both our customers and ourselves alike.

-Tilhill Forestry have led the way in trialling the use of 3D laser scanners and innovative analytics in order to be more accurate and cost-effective in our measurement of trees before harvesting.
+Tilhill has led the way in trialling the use of 3D laser scanners and innovative analytics in order to be more accurate and cost-effective in our measurement of trees before harvesting.

 This new system may offer the opportunity to accurately predict standing volume and model product assortment and value.
 If so, then there is a possibility of selling standing timber on a volume measure and the real prospect of increasing the value per hectare to the forest owner.